 - A Research Summary (2 pg max for text, 1 pg figures).
 The Research Summary MUST include Title, Author (s) name and affiliation, Introduction, Methods and Materials, Results, Discussion, and References all within the 2-page limit.
 An additional page of micrographs or tables/charts related to the project should be included with a figure legend that describes each micrograph or table.
-The Research Summary must be submitted via e-mail to the Ruska Award Chair by April 14,2017.
+The Research Summary must be submitted via e-mail to the Ruska Award Chair before May 1,2023.

-- A signed copy of the Ruska Award Checklist (pdf), signed by the student’s advisor, must be emailed or faxed to the Ruska Chair by May 6,2017.
+- A signed copy of the Ruska Award Checklist, signed by the student’s advisor, must be emailed or faxed to the Ruska Chairperson by April 25, 2023.

 Ruska Award Method of Evaluation